Baltimore: Economy

 Once a predominantly industrial town, with an economic base focused on steel processing, shipping, auto manufacturing (General Motors Baltimore Assembly), and transportation, Baltimore experienced deindustrialization, which cost residents tens of thousands of low-skill, high-wage jobs.
 Baltimore now relies on a low-wage service economy, which accounts for 31% of jobs in the city.
 Around the turn of the 20th century, Baltimore was the leading U.S. manufacturer of rye whiskey and straw hats.
 It led in the refining of crude oil, brought to the city by pipeline from Pennsylvania.

 In March 2018, Baltimore's unemployment rate was 5.8%.
 In 2012, one quarter of Baltimore residents, and 37% of Baltimore children, lived in poverty.
-The 2012 closure of a major steel plant at Sparrows Point is expected to have a further impact on employment and the local economy.
-In 2013, 207,000 workers commuted into Baltimore city each day.
-Downtown Baltimore is the primary economic asset within Baltimore City and the region, with 29.1 million square feet of office space.
-The tech sector is rapidly growing as the Baltimore metro ranks 8th in the CBRE Tech Talent Report among 50 U.S. metro areas for high growth rate and number of tech professionals.
-In 2013, Forbes ranked Baltimore fourth among America's "new tech hot spots".
+Downtown Baltimore is the primary economic asset within the city and region, with 29.1 million square feet of office space, and its tech sector is growing: the metro ranked 8th in the 2015 CBRE Tech Talent Report among 50 U.S. metro areas, and in 2013 Forbes ranked Baltimore fourth among America's "new tech hot spots".

 The city is home to the Johns Hopkins Hospital.
 Other large companies in Baltimore include Under Armour, BRT Laboratories, Cordish Company, Legg Mason, McCormick & Company, T. Rowe Price, and Royal Farms.
 A sugar refinery owned by American Sugar Refining is one of Baltimore's cultural icons.
 Nonprofits based in Baltimore include Lutheran Services in America, Catholic Relief Services and Jhpiego.

 Almost a quarter of the jobs in the Baltimore region were in science, technology, engineering, and mathematics as of mid-2013, a fact attributed in part to the city's extensive undergraduate and graduate schools; maintenance and repair experts were included in this count.